Jenner, California: History

 Historically, Jenner was part of the Rancho Muniz.
-The town’s namesake, Dr. Elijah K. Jenner, was a dentist and inventor from Vermont.
+The town's namesake, Dr. Elijah K. Jenner, was a dentist and inventor from Vermont.
 When his son Charles K. was born in 1846, the family was living in Wisconsin.
 Elijah came west in 1850 and sought his fortune in the California goldfields.
 Working as a miner, he designed a pump that could raise water 100 ft high.
 His patent application included a model pump made of pure gold, which is the only golden model that the Patent Office has ever received.

-Jenner’s family joined him in 1852.
+Jenner's family joined him in 1852.
 Traveling by ship from the Great Lakes to Panama, it crossed the Isthmus and sailed up the Pacific Coast.
 By 1854, the Jenners had settled near the mouth of the Russian River and built a house in what became known as Jenner Gulch, the site of the town.
 Charles K. Jenner would go on to be a prominent attorney in early Seattle, arguing several cases in front of the U.S. Supreme Court.

 Stillwater Cove Regional Park, located 16 mi north of Jenner, features picnic facilities, beach access, and a historic one-room schoolhouse.

 Jenner received media attention in 2004 after the bodies of Lindsay Cutshall and Jason S. Allen were discovered on Fish Head Beach just north of town.
 The incident became known as the Jenner, California double-murder of 2004.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 2.4 square miles (6.2 km^{2}), 2.1 square miles (5.5 km^{2}) of it land, and 0.3 square miles (0.7 km^{2}) of it (12.00%) water.
+According to the United States Census Bureau, the CDP covers an area of 2.4 square miles (6.2 km^{2}), of which 2.1 square miles (5.5 km^{2}) is land, and 0.3 square miles (0.7 km^{2}) is (12.00%) water.